-- It is a high-quality Executive program leading to both a Lebanese degree (MBA) and a French degree (MIB). - The Master of International Business (MIB) is an internationally accredited degree by the Grandes Ecoles system in France and by the Lebanese government. - Bordeaux Management School possesses the accreditations (EQUIS, AMBA) of the best European Business Schools. - Through the Bordeaux Management School, this global joint Executive MBA program is affiliated with the Bordeaux Chamber of Commerce and Industry. - Participants having successfully completed the MBA-MIB program may apply for a doctoral program in any university in Europe or overseas. - The program is conducted 100% in English. - It specializes in International Business with a strong focus on the geo-political and cultural environment of international business. - Participants have the opportunity to attend seminars in Bordeaux or in any of the program partners such as Wuhan University in China. - It is a practice-oriented program with hands-on teaching objectives. - The teaching methodology includes both individual and teamwork. - The faculty team is made up of a highly qualified international faculty from NDU, BEM, and other major international universities.
+- It is a high-quality Executive program leading to both a Lebanese degree (MBA) and a French degree (MIB). - The Master of International Business (MIB) is an internationally accredited degree by the Grandes Ecoles system in France. - Bordeaux Management School possesses the accreditations (EQUIS, AMBA) of the best European Business Schools, and (AACSB) of the best American Business Schools. - Through the Bordeaux Management School, this global joint Executive MBA program is affiliated with the Bordeaux Chamber of Commerce and Industry. - Participants having successfully completed the MBA-MIB program may apply for a doctoral program in any university in Europe or overseas. - The program is conducted 100% in English. - It specializes in International Business with a strong focus on the geo-political and cultural environment of international business. - Participants have the opportunity to attend seminars in Bordeaux or in any of the program partners such as Wuhan University in China. - It is a practice-oriented program with hands-on teaching objectives. - The teaching methodology includes both individual and teamwork.

+- The faculty team is made up of a highly qualified international faculty from NDU, BEM, and other major international universities.
 Professors enrich the program with their global corporate experience, outstanding academic background, and complementary teaching styles.

 - Courses are divided into the following teaching units:

-- o Accounting
+- Accounting

 - Business Law

 - o Corporate Finance, Economics

-- o Negotiation, Communication
+- Negotiation, Communication

 - o Strategy, Marketing

-- Human Resources, Business Ethics
+- o Human Resources, Business Ethics

-- o International Business
+- International Business

-- Production, Operations, Logistics
+- o Production, Operations, Logistics

 - The Global Corporate Experience (GCE) is intended to enhance participants' exposure to the global challenges of organizations.
 The GCE could take the form of attendance to a Corporate Seminar either in Lebanon or abroad.
 It could also be the result of a short experience in a company, preferably other than the one where the participant is currently working.
 Participants will submit a report on their GCE.
 The Academic Committee will approve participants' choice of GCE.

 - For the Global Business Plan (GBP) participants will choose a company they would like to create or an existing one seeking to expand its international operations.
-The GBP will be presented at the end of the year in front of a group of virtual investors.
-The GBP is intended to improve participants' entrepreneurial, organizational, and decision-making skills.
+The GBP will be presented at the end of the year and is intended to improve participants' entrepreneurial, organizational, and decision-making skills.

 - Graduates from this joint executive program will benefit from the global network of both NDU and BEM Alumni Associations.